A booklet for parents

 Fun ideas to help your child with mathematics

-Tell the time to the nearest minute and use a simple timetable.
+Tell the time to the nearest 5 minutes.

 About the targets

-These targets show some of the things children should be able to do by the end of Year 4.
+These targets show some of the things your child should be able to do by the end of Year 3.

 Fun activities to do at home